Muhammad Speaks

-Muhammad Speaks was one of the most widely read newspapers ever produced by an African-American organization.
-It was the official newspaper of the Nation of Islam from 1960 to 1975, founded by a group of Elijah Muhammad's ministers, including Malcolm X. After Elijah Muhammad's death in 1975, it was renamed several times after Warith Deen Mohammed moved the Nation of Islam into mainstream Sunni Islam, culminating in The Muslim Journal.
+Muhammad Speaks was a Black Muslim newspaper published in the United States.
+It was one of the most widely read newspapers ever produced by an African American organization.
+It was the official newspaper of the Nation of Islam from 1960 to 1975, founded by a group of Elijah Muhammad's ministers, including Malcolm X.

+After Elijah Muhammad's death in 1975, it was renamed several times after Warith Deen Mohammed moved the Nation of Islam into mainstream Sunni Islam, culminating in The Muslim Journal.
 A number of rival journals were also published, including The Final Call under Louis Farrakhan, claiming to continue the message of the original.

 Origins

 Nation of Islam leader Elijah Muhammad began the publication in May 1960.
 Its first issue bore the title Some of this Earth to Call Our Own or Else.
-A weekly publication, it was distributed nationwide by the N.O.I. and covered current events around the world as well as relevant news in African-American communities, especially items concerning the Nation of Islam itself.
+A weekly publication, it was circulated nationwide by the Nation of Islam (N.O.I.) and focused on global current events, along with significant news within African-American communities, particularly stories related to the Nation of Islam.

 The paper was sold door-to-door and on street corners by Nation of Islam members (Fruit of Islam), at select newsstands in major cities and in the temples of the Nation of Islam.
 In his The Autobiography of Malcolm X, activist Malcolm X claimed to have founded the newspaper, but this has not been independently confirmed.
 According to the current Nation of Islam, Malcolm X helped create Mr. Muhammad Speaks, a different newspaper distributed locally in New York City.

 Notably, Mr. Muhammad Speaks and Muhammad Speaks have nearly identical layout, content and journalistic approach, suggesting that Mr. Muhammad Speaks provided the foundation for Muhammad Speaks.

 It is also believed that Jabir Herbert Muhammad had a hand in starting the paper.

-In addition to FOI-based ventures, Askia Muhammad had used the nation's African-American press to publicize the organization and his views.
+In addition to FOI-based ventures, Elijah Muhammad had used the nation's African-American press to publicize the organization and his views.
 In the 1950s his regular column in the Pittsburgh Courier, at the time the nation's largest black-owned newspaper, generated more letters to the editor than any other feature in the newspaper.

 Renamings

 Following the death of Elijah Muhammad, his son and successor Warith Deen Muhammad renamed the newspaper Bilalian News in 1976.
-The title was a reference to Bilal ibn Rabah, the first known black African follower of the prophet Muhammad.
+The title was a reference to Bilal ibn Rabah, the first known black African follower of the Islamic prophet Muhammad.
 The renaming was part of Warith Deen's project to realign the Nation of Islam with mainstream Sunni Islam.

-The newspaper was renamed once more in 1981, becoming World Muslim News, and was finally given the name Muslim Journal, which is still in circulation today.
+The newspaper was renamed once more in 1981, becoming World Muslim News, and was finally given the name The Muslim Journal, which is still in circulation today.